ido90/AyalonRoad/Tracker/README.md

 | :--: |
 | A False-Positive detection yielding a short track |

 - Failed tracks caused by hidings or by False-Negative detections.
-TODO explain that FN affect heavy traffic more due to 1. longer time per tack; and 2. more un-detections
+    - In particular, in presence of heavy traffic, the crowded vehicles increase the rate of un-detections; and the slow motion increases the number of frames in which the track may be lost.

 | ![](https://github.com/ido90/AyalonRoad/blob/master/Outputs/Tracker/Problems/Hidden%20Car.png) |
 | :--: |